 A “reefer container” (or simply, reefer) is a shortened term for “refrigerated container”.

-Reefers look virtually the same as a normal containers, but they include a refrigeration unit to regulate the temperature of the container.
-Reefers are great for transporting all forms of cold cargo, whether they be fruit, meat, fish or pharmaceutical goods.
-Not only can you cool cargo, you can warm it up too where required.
+Reefers look virtually the same as a normal container, but they include a refrigeration unit to regulate the temperature of the container.
+Reefers are great for transporting all forms of cold cargo, whether they be fruit, meat, fish, or pharmaceutical goods.
+Not only can you cool cargo, but you can also warm it up too where required.